A photo of a beach with people in the far distance. The text on the photo says Our July Favourites

 Charlie Bigham’s ready meals*

-I have to say that on first sight the meals didn’t look that big in the box, but there was actually plenty enough for the two of us; after serving them up I could see that the container was quite deep.
+eep.
 Both meals were deliciously creamy and oh so moreish.
 Made for two, but could very easily be eaten by one.
-The masala had plentiful big chunks of chicken; the fish pie was the same but with cod, salmon, and smoked haddock.
-They did seem pricey to me at first at £7 per meal, but now I can see that it would probably cost similar to make myself with the quality of ingredients.
-I’ll definitely be considering these in the future when we want something special and indulgent.
+The masala had plentiful, big chunks of chicken; the fish pie was the same, but with cod, salmon, and smoked haddock.
+They did seem pricey to me at first at £7 per meal, but now I can see that it would probably cost similar to make them myself with the quality of ingredients.
+I’ll be considering these in the future when we want something special and indulgent but don’t have the high-end foodie budget!</p>

 Charlie Bigham's chicken tikka masala